All Books

 Key Takeaways

-• Past experiences, culture, and language shape your emotional responses.
+• Past experiences, your culture, and language shape your emotional responses.

-• You can gain more control over your emotions by understanding this process.
+• You can gain greater emotional control by understanding how feelings are made.

 Who Should Read

-Individuals wanting to improve their emotional intelligence and resilience.
+Individuals seeking to gain emotional intelligence and self-regulation.

 #4